.webp&w=1920&q=85)

 Exposure to natural light can increase serotonin production, which helps regulate mood and sleep patterns.
 This is why many people experience seasonal affective disorder (SAD) during winter months when natural light is limited.

-4. Add Water Elements for Serenity
+How Do You Add Water Elements for Serenity?

 Water has a profound calming effect on the human psyche.
 The sound of flowing water, whether from a fountain, aquarium, or even recorded nature sounds, can create an immediate sense of tranquility and peace.
 Incorporating water elements into your home is a powerful way to enhance the biophilic experience.